Bro Daddy

 Bro Daddy (stylized as BRO DADᗡY) is a 2022 Indian Malayalam-language comedy-drama film directed by Prithviraj Sukumaran and produced by Antony Perumbavoor through Aashirvad Cinemas, with screenplay by Sreejith N. and Bibin Maliekal.
-The film stars Mohanlal and Prithviraj Sukumaran in the lead roles along with Meena, Kalyani Priyadarshan, Lalu Alex, Kaniha, Jagadish, Mallika Sukumaran and Soubin Shahir, Unni Mukundan in supporting roles.
+The film stars Mohanlal and Prithviraj Sukumaran in the lead roles along with Meena, Kalyani Priyadarshan, Lalu Alex, Kaniha, Jagadish, Mallika Sukumaran, Soubin Shahir, and Unni Mukundan in supporting roles.
 The songs and background score for the film were composed by Deepak Dev.

 Principal photography began on 15 July 2021 in Hyderabad, Telangana.
 Filming lasted 44 days, concluding on 6 September 2021.
 Bro Daddy released on Disney+ Hotstar on 26 January 2022 to positive reviews.

 Plot

-The plot focuses on two affluent Christian families in Kerala: John is the owner of Kattadi TMT Steel bars, a business which he has inherited from his late father Chacko Kattadi, a successful businessman and also was the founder of the steel company.
-His wife Annamma is a homemaker and son Eesho is a sought-after creative director at a leading advertising company in Bangalore.
+The plot focuses on two affluent Christian families in Kerala: John is the owner of Kattadi TMT steel bars, a business which he has inherited from his late father Chacko Kattadi, a successful businessman and the founder of the steel company.
+His wife Annamma is a homemaker and their son Eesho is a sought-after creative director at a leading advertising company in Bangalore.
 John's childhood friend Kurian Maliekkal is a self-made man who grew from humble beginnings and runs an advertisement company.
-His wife Elsy is also a homemaker, and they have a daughter Anna, who works at an IT company in Bangalore.
+Maliekkal's wife Elsy is also a homemaker, and they have a daughter Anna, who works at an IT company in Bangalore.

 Kurian has a history with Annamma; when he proposed to her, her father despised him for being a "nouveau riche" and chased him by unleashing their dog.
 He sometimes reminisces about this unrequited love and has named his daughter Anna after her.
-Nevertheless, the Kattadi and Maliekkal families are now family friends and share a good bond.
+Nevertheless, the Kattadi and Maliekkal families now share a good bond.
 Though both John's and Kurian's families are settled in Kochi city, their roots are in Kottayam.

 The families meet at the wedding reception of their friend Dr. Samuel's daughter.
 Samuel's son-in-law, Dr. Cyril plans to establish a maternity hospital network across India.
 Kurian hopes to grab its advertising campaign and presses Samuel.
 It's after a long time that Eesho and Anna are meeting up with their families.
-Kurian offers his company's creative director's position to Eesho, but Eesho rejects it.
+Kurian offers Eesho to be his company's creative director, but he declines.
 However, Elsy and Annamma are impressed by the kids and they think that the two of them would be a good pair.
 Annamma proposes this to John and Eesho, but Eesho rejects it as Anna and his mother has the same name and when he calls it both will respond and that it might create a confusion, to which John laughs.
 Elsy's proposal is also declined by Kurian and Anna.
 Eesho and Anna return to Bangalore, where it is revealed that Eesho and Anna are in a live-in relationship and it has been going on for a few years.
 As Eesho and Anna are enjoying their moments, John and Annamma are also enjoying a happy moment.